mattermost/docs/source/welcome/get-started-mattermost-channels.rst

 Invite people to the team
 -------------------------

 You can invite members of your organization, as well as external guests such as vendors or project partners, to a Mattermost team.
-Anyone can invite people to the team, unless the System Admin has `disabled this option </configure/configuration-settings.html#enable-account-creation>`__ or `restricted permissions </onboard/advanced-permissions.html>`__ to do so.
-See the `About teams </welcome/about-teams.html>`__ documentation for details.
+Anyone can invite people to the team, unless the system admin has `disabled this option </configure/configuration-settings.html#enable-account-creation>`__ or `restricted permissions </onboard/advanced-permissions.html>`__ to do so.
+See the `About teams </welcome/about-teams.html>`__ documentation to learn more about team invitations.

 Send messages
 -------------